singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - a timestamp to keep track of when you last saved
      - never
    * - singularity_module
-     - if defined, add to lmod script to load this Singularity module first
+     - if defined, add to module script to load this Singularity module first
      - null
-   * - lmod_exc_prefix
+   * - module_exc_prefix
      - If set, prefix module alias names with prefix (another kind of namespacing)
      - ""
    * - bindpaths